HyperTag/documentation/src/content/sources/react.md

 ### Application Lifecycle Tracking

-Our SDK can automatically instrument common application lifecycle events such as “Application Installed”, “Application Updated” and “Application Opened”.
+Our SDK can automatically instrument common application lifecycle events such as **Application Installed**, **Application Updated** and **Application Opened**.
 Simply enable this option when you initialize the SDK.

 ```javascript
 await analytics.setup('YOUR_WRITE_KEY', {